Overview of One Person Company (OPC) Registration

 Step 8: Open a Bank Account

-After applying for PAN and TAN number, a new bank account in the name of company has to be opened to enable the company for monetary transaction.
+After applying for a PAN and TAN number, a new bank account in the name of the company has to be opened to enable the company to make monetary transactions.

-- The OPC cannot be incorporated to carry out non-profit business activities.
+- The OPC cannot be incorporated for carrying on non-profit business activities.

-- The ruled to hold AGM is different for OPC.
-OPC is not mandated by Law to hold AGM within 6 months from the end of financial year.
+- The rules to hold AGM are different for OPC.
+OPC is not mandated by Law to hold AGM within 6 months from the end of the financial year.

-- If the paid-up share capital and annual turnover of an OPC exceeds Rs.
-50 lakhs and Rs.
-2 crores respectively, then it has to be converted into Private Limited Company.
+- If the paid-up share capital and annual turnover of an OPC exceed ₹50 lakhs and ₹2 crores, respectively, then it has to be converted into a Private Limited Company.

 Why Choose Kanakkupillai for OPC Incorporation?

-By choosing Kanakkupillai, you can pave the way to success!
+By choosing Kanakkupillai, you can pave your way to success!

 Frequently Asked Questions